highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 }
 ```

-This function extracts key log attributes and reformats them for further processing in OpenTelemetry.
+This function extracts key log attributes and reformats them for further processing.

 ## Conclusion